icreaterandomapps/cmatrix-windows/README.md

 # cmatrix-windows

-hello ive made cmatrix for windows with REAL cmatrix command in cmd so you can open a cmd window and type "cmatrix" and it will open!
+Hello!
+I've made **CMatrix for Windows** with the real cmatrix command in CMD.

+You can open a CMD window and type:

+cmatrix

+And it will open!

-# whats cmatrix?
+# What's CMatrix?

-its a tool that makes your terminal rain letters its from a movie
+CMatrix is a tool that makes your terminal rain letters and characters.
+It's inspired by The Matrix movie.

-# how to download and install
+# How to Download and Install

-1. download cmatrix from here: LINK
+Download CMatrix from here: LINK
-2. open the exe file
-3. install it
-4. open a cmd window and type "cmatrix"
-5. and its done!
+Open the .exe file.
+Install it.
+Open a CMD window.
+Type:
+cmatrix
+Press Enter.

+And that's it!
+CMatrix should start running in your CMD window.

+Have fun!